Status Change Workflows

 Statuses for each record are located on the details page of the record.
 The status will be set in your secondary color chosen in settings.

 For this example we will use a customer record.

-- Navigate to the details page
+- Navigate to the "Details" page of the customer record.

 - Once you select a new status you may be prompted with suggested and/or required restrictions:

 - When you select continue, you may be prompted with additional optional or required items:

 There are 4 types of actions you can set for any status change workflow:

 - Rules - review the record you are trying to change a status for and have required/suggested items that may need to be completed on the record before changing the status.

 - Tasks - allows the rep to create a follow up item while changing the status.